 This article will give you 6 strategies to do just that.

-Influencer Strategy #1.
+Influencer Marketing Growth Strategy #1.
 Build Your Campaign Around KPIs

 The beginning of a new influencer campaign is exciting.
 Ideas spark from other ideas, and before long, you've got dozens of interesting ways to leverage the influencer's reach for your brand.